238Roy/LC-Resonance-Circuit-ltspice/README.md

 # LC Resonance Circuit – LTSpice Simulation & Python Visualization

-This project simulates an **LC resonance circuit** with variable damping resistance using **LTSpice**, and visualizes the output using **Python (Matplotlib)**.
+This project simulates an **LC resonance circuit** with variable damping resistance using **LTSpice**, and visualizes the results using **Python (Matplotlib)**.
 It is part of my coursework in *Bauelemente und Schaltungstechnik* at Universität Siegen and contributes to my analog/mixed-signal skill development.

 ---

 ## 🔧 Project Overview

-We analyze a simple RLC series circuit with:
+A classic RLC series circuit was designed to analyze how the damping resistor (R2) affects the resonance peak and bandwidth.

+**Component values:**
 - **L** = 20 mH
 - **C** = 10 nF
 - **R2** = [20 Ω, 80 Ω, 200 Ω]
-- **AC Source** = 1V small signal sweep
+- **AC Source** = 1V small signal sweep (AC analysis)

-The goal is to examine:
+🧠 **Goals:**

-- Resonant frequency
+- Identify the resonant frequency
-- Output voltage amplitude
+- Observe the impact of damping resistance on output voltage
-- Bandwidth and quality factor (Q)
+- Calculate bandwidth and quality factor (Q)
-- Impact of resistance on selectivity and damping

 ---

 ## 🧪 LTSpice Simulation

-The AC sweep is performed across different R values.
-Data is exported using LTSpice's waveform viewer as a `.txt` file for external processing.
+An AC sweep analysis was performed in LTSpice.
+Voltage output was observed and exported for further analysis.

 📁 Files:
-- `Aufgabe_LC_Resonance/RLC.asc` – Circuit schematic
+- `Aufgabe_LC_Resonance/RLC.asc` – LTSpice schematic
-- `Aufgabe_LC_Resonance/report.pdf` – Detailed write-up
+- `Aufgabe_LC_Resonance/report.pdf` – Full write-up with circuit theory and observations
-- `Aufgabe_LC_Resonance/rlc_response.txt` – Exported frequency-voltage data
+- `Aufgabe_LC_Resonance/rlc_response.txt` – Exported data from LTSpice's waveform viewer

 ---

 ## 📊 Python Visualization

-The exported LTSpice data was processed using a custom Python script with `matplotlib`.
-Voltage values were extracted from the dB-formatted string and converted to linear mV scale.
+The exported `.txt` file was processed using a custom Python script.
+The complex voltage (in dB) was converted to linear scale (mV) and plotted across frequency.

 📁 Files:
-- `plot_rlc_response.py` – Script to parse and plot the data
+- `plot_rlc_response.py` – Python script for parsing and plotting
-- `rlc_response_plot.png` – Output frequency response graph
+- `rlc_response_plot.png` – Output image (frequency vs voltage)

 📉 Preview: